sematext/docs/docs/integration/alerts-victorops-integration.md

 ![VictorOps Alerts Integration](https://sematext.com/docs/images/integrations/victorops-integration.png "VictorOps Integration")

-**Done.** Every alert from your SPM app will be forwarded to Big Panda, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.
+**Done.** Every alert from your SPM app will be forwarded to VictorOps, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.